Daily Jobs › Project Management

 Once you’ve successfully identified the root cause of the problem, you should make the findings available to all those who might benefit from them.
 Your RCA analysis might help other colleagues solve problems in the future.

-A variation of the process we outlined before can be seen in the picture below.
+You can see a variation of the process we outlined before in the picture below.
 Even though the steps may vary, all in all

 what is root cause analysis: the best approaches and how to run an effective investigation